freedomofpress/securedrop/docs/user_manual.md

 ![Memorizing your codename](/docs/images/manual/source4.png)

 You will next be brought to the submission interface, where you may upload a document, enter a message to send to journalists, or both.
 You can only submit one document at a time, so you may want to combine several files into a zip archive if necessary.
+The maximum submission size is currently 500MB.
+If the files you wish to upload are over that limit, we recommend that you send a message to the journalist explaining this, so that they can set up another method for transferring the documents.

 When your submission is ready, click `Submit`.

 **TODO**: add screenshot from 0.3